mylh/indiehacker-boilerplate/README.md

 ## About

 Django project template with many useful libraries and integrations included:
- - Django with sqlite.db at backand
+ - Django with sqlite database at backend
  - React, Bootstrap (optionally Tailwind CSS) at frontend
  - NodeJS and Vite to build frontend and serve it on development
  - [WhiteNoise](http://whitenoise.evans.io/en/stable/) for cache serving (optionally via Nginx on production)